tableaunoir/documentation/timeline.md

-# Replay of course / presentation
+# Make a presentation / animation

 ## Example of an animated proof